Da-vi-de/Da-vi-de/README.md

 <!-- Currently involved in -->
 ## Currently involved in:
-Practicing Typescript in React and Next.js | Working with APIs |
+Practicing Typescript in React and Next.js |
 A New Project is coming soon...